 For students who entered the program before 2012, previous degree requirements can be found here.

-Consideration for Master’s (M.S.) program admission requires completion of Graduate Studies’ online application, with fee payment, by the stated deadline.
-Admission requires a bachelor’s degree, three letters of recommendation, and a complete application form, including official transcripts, GRE scores, TOEFL scores or IELTS score if applicable, a statement of purpose, and a personal history statement.
+Consideration for admission requires completion of Graduate Studies’ online application, with fee payment, by the stated deadline.
+Admission requires a bachelor’s degree, three letters of recommendation, and a complete application form, including official transcripts, GRE scores, TOEFL scores or IELTS score (if applicable), a statement of purpose, and a personal history statement.

 In addition to the admission requirements stated above, applicants are expected to demonstrate proficiency at the undergraduate level in four fundamental areas of computer science and mathematics.
 The specified UCD courses exemplify the material: